APISA Study Group: Deconstructing the “Model Minority” Myth Using Our Lived Experience

 WHO SHOULD PARTICIPATE

 This program is intended for self-identified APISA educators seeking to explore their own racial identity both in and out of the classroom.
+With new content, we encourage new participants to join the study group and past participants to return to continue learning and growing alongside other APISA educators.

 ABOUT THE FACILITATORS